operate-first/probot-extensions/packages/probot-kubernetes/README.md

 - `createTokenSecret(context)`: Promise which creates the token secret.
 - `getTokenSecretName(context)`: Returns secret name relevant to current context.
+- `readTokenSecret(context)`: Promise which resolves to the token secret content.
 - `updateTokenSecret(context)`: Promise which updates the token secret.
 - `deleteTokenSecret(context)`: Promise which deletes the token secret.